arosequist/om-autocomplete/README.md

              :class-name container-class-name}
                 ; (optional) An class for the container element

+        :results         results-view
+                ; (optional) An Om component that will be used to render the results ; instead of the default one.
+Receives as :opts a map with keys:
+                ; [class-name id loading-opts result-item-opts] corresponding to ; the options documented here.
+Also receives as state a map with the keys ; [ highlight-ch select-ch value loading?
+                ;   focused? mouse-ch suggestions highlighted-index ]
+                ; It is recommended to use this option only if you want to display something ; else than a dropdown for the suggestions, like in the Movies example.
         :results-opts
             {:id         results-id
                 ; (optional) An id for the results element